prizeout/ui-challenge/README.md

 ## Next Step

 - Your `challenge.css` file will be tested & reviewed.
-- If you pass, you'll be contacted for a phone interview.
+- We'll follow up with results and/or next steps within a week
 - If you pass the phone interview, you'll have an on-site interview, during which you'll be asked to perform a similar (but smaller) coding challenge (bring your laptop)